kawine/blog/_posts/2020-02-14-contextual.markdown

 [^1]: This was calculated after adjusting for the effect of anisotropy.

-[^2]: Some previous work ([Schluter, 2018](https://www.aclweb.org/anthology/N18-2039); [Rogers et al., 2017](https://www.aclweb.org/anthology/S17-1017)) has argued that word analogies should not be used for evaluating word embeddings, for a number of different theoretical and empirical reasons.
-We agree with this position.
-However, given the historical importance of this test, it is worth mentioning here.
+[^2]: The fact that arithmetic operators can be applied to embedding spaces is a hallmark of word vectors.
+Still, the ability to solve word analogies should not be treated as a perfect proxy for embedding quality (see [Schluter, 2018](https://www.aclweb.org/anthology/N18-2039); [Rogers et al., 2017](https://www.aclweb.org/anthology/S17-1017)).

 [^3]: For self-similarity and intra-sentence similarity, the baseline is the average cosine similarity between randomly sampled representations (of different words) from a given layer's representation space.
 For MEV, the baseline is the variance explained by the first principal component of uniformly randomly sampled representations.
 See the paper for details.

+[^4]: Provided we used the contextualized representations from lower layers of BERT (see the section titled 'Static vs. Contextualized').